scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 ## quotesSpreadsheetCreator (quoteSpreadsheetCreator.py)
 (requires python lib *xlwt*, *wave*)
 A tool to gather all the speech audio filenames in an Excel file which will include a column with links to the audio file location on the PC.
 By Ctrl+MouseClick on that column's entries you should be able to listen to the corresponding wav file.
-The output excel file *out.xls* should help with the transcription of all the spoken *in-game* quotes.
+The output Excel file *out.xls* should help with the transcription of all the spoken *in-game* quotes.
 It also provides extra quote information such as the corresponding actor ID and quote ID per quote.

-Note 1: A lot of extra information has been added to the output Excel file maintained for the English transcription, such as whether a quote is unused or untriggered, the person a quote refers to (when applicable), as well as extra quotes that are not separate Audio files (AUD) in the game's archives but are part of a video file (VQA) or were text resources (TRE) for dialogue menus, UI etc. Therefore, this tool is provided here mostly for archiving purposes.
+Note 1: A lot of extra information has been added to the output Excel file maintained for the English transcription, such as whether a quote is unused or untriggered, the person a quote refers to (when applicable), as well as extra quotes that are not separate Audio files (AUD) in the game's archives but are part of a video file (VQA) or were text resources (TRx) for dialogue menus, UI etc. Therefore, this tool is provided here mostly for archiving purposes.
 __The online Excel file is available here:__ https://docs.google.com/spreadsheets/d/17ew0YyhSwqcqZg6bXrIgz0GkA62dhgViHN15lOu5Hj8/edit?usp=sharing

 Syntax Notes:
-1. The "-op" switch should be followed by the path to the folder where the WAV files should be exported; This folder path will also be used as input when the output Excel will be created (for the "INGQUO_E.TRE" sheet with the in-game quotes).
+1. The "-op" switch should be followed by the path to the folder where the WAV files should be exported; This folder path will also be used as input when the output Excel will be created (for the "INGQUO_x.TRx" sheet with the in-game quotes).
 2. The "-ip" switch should be followed by the path to the game's folder, where the TLK and MIX files reside.
 3. The "-ian" optional switch is followed by the path to the actornames.txt file -- if this is omitted then the file is assumed to reside in the current working directory.
 4. The "-ld" optional switch is followed by a language description for the language of the game you are exporting Text Resources from.
 This switch is meaningful when you also use the "-xtre" switch to export Text Resource files.
-    * Valid language values are: EN_ANY, DE_DEU, FR_FRA, IT_ITA, RU_RUS, ES_ESP
+    * Valid language values are: EN_ANY, DE_DEU, FR_FRA, IT_ITA, ES_ESP, RU_RUS
     * Default language value is: EN_ANY (English)
 5. Using the "-xwav" optional switch, this tool will export __ALL__ game's audio files (AUD) (that are either speech or speech-related) in a WAV format.
 This is expected to run for a few minutes and take up quite a lot of your HDD space (about 650MB).
-6. Using the "-xtre" optional switch, the tool will add a sheet to the output Excel with the contents of each of the game's Text Resource files (TRE).
+6. Using the "-xtre" optional switch, the tool will add a sheet to the output Excel with the contents of each of the game's Text Resource files (TRx).
 7. You may use both, either or neither of the "-xwav" and "-xtre" switches, depending on what you need to do.
 8. The "--trace" optional switch enables extra debug messages to be printed.

 Usage:
 ```
-python2.7 quoteSpreadsheetCreator.py -op folderpath_for_extracted_wav_Files [-ip folderpath_for_TLK_Files] [-ian pathToActorNamesTxt] [-m stringPathToReplaceFolderpathInExcelLinks] [-ld languageDescription] [-xwav] [-xtre] [--trace]
+python2.7 quoteSpreadsheetCreator.py -op folderpath_for_exported_wav_Files [-ip folderpath_for_TLK_Files] [-ian pathToActorNamesTxt] [-m stringPathToReplaceFolderpathInExcelLinks] [-ld languageDescription] [-xwav] [-xtre] [--trace]
 ```
 The tool __requires__ a valid path to the actornames.txt file; this file is included in the samples folder.

 ## mixResourceCreator (mixResourceCreator.py)
 (requires python lib *xlrd*)
-A tool to process the aforementioned Excel file with the dialogue transcriptions and output text resource files (TRE) that will be packed along with the external font (see fontCreator tool) into a SUBTITLES.MIX file.
-Currently, a modified version of the ScummVM's BladeRunner engine is required for this MIX file to work in-game.
-Multiple TRE files will be created intermediately in order to fully support subtitles in the game.
-One TRE file includes all in-game spoken quotes and the rest of them correspond to any VQA video sequence that contain voice acting.
+A tool to process the aforementioned Excel file with the dialogue transcriptions and output text resource files (TRx) that will be packed along with the external font (see fontCreator tool) into a SUBTITLES.MIX file.
+Multiple TRx files will be created intermediately in order to fully support subtitles in the game.
+One TRx file includes all in-game spoken quotes and the rest of them correspond to any VQA video sequence that contain voice acting.
 Usage:
 ```
 python2.7 mixResourceCreator.py -x excelWithTranscriptSheets.xls [-ian pathToActorNamesTxt] [-cft pathToConfigureFontsTranslationTxt] [--trace]